mojochao/devbox-core/README.md

 This development environment is a bit opinionated about the tools installed.
 These currently include:

-- Debian 10 distribution (Buster)
+- Ubuntu 20.04 LTS base
-- Build essentials (gcc, gdb, make, etc)
+- Build essentials (gcc, gdb, git, make, etc)
-- Python (2.7.16 and 3.7.3)
-- Network essentials (ifconfig, ping, dig, ssh, traceroute, etc)
+- Network essentials (ifconfig, ping, dig, ssh, traceroute, curl, wget, etc)
-- Shells (bash, fish, zsh)
-- git
-- Editors (emacs, vim)
+- Editors (emacs, nano, neovim, vim)
+- Shells (sh, bash, zsh)
+- Scripting languages (Python, Perl, Lua, JavaScript)

 It is intended that this image can be used as a base for more customized language and project-specific needs.